grammyjs/website/site/docs/plugins/ratelimiter.md

 This is stronger than "inspect every layer, then consume" because a preview/commit sequence would still race under concurrency.
 The storage backend itself performs the atomic decision.

-::: danger Requirements for atomic composition `limitAllAtomic()` is intentionally strict.
+::: danger Requirements For Atomic Composition `limitAllAtomic()` is intentionally strict.

 - All participating rules must use the **same storage instance**.